inner-outer-space/de-zoomcamp-2024/5-batch/readme.md

 <br>

 `Step 4` Submit a Job with spark-submit<br>
-- Spark-submit is a script that comes with spark that is used to submit jobs to spark.
+- Spark-submit is a script that comes with Spark that is used to submit jobs to Spark.
 - There are quite a few options that can be specified with spark-submit including the location of the master and the .jar file.
 - It is best to specify the master in spark-submit rather than in the script you are submitting to make it easier to use the script in other clusters.
 ``` python